Do you want a lovely, green lawn in the summer? In the winter, make careful to protect your sprinkler system from the elements!

 Not all sprinkler systems can withstand the high air pressure produced by a commercial compressor.
 Your pipe system will be damaged if it is too strong.

-The average homeowner’s air compressor isn’t powerful enough to entirely empty the system.
+The average homeowner’s air compressor isn’t powerful enough to empty the system.
 To accomplish the work properly, you’ll need a pressure supply that can deliver 80 to 100 cubic feet per minute (CFM).

 Any remaining water has the potential to freeze and damage the system.